Plymouth Brush Removal Services

 Understanding Brush Types, Invasive Species & Specialized Disposal in Plymouth's Glacial Till & Rocky New England Terrain

-Plymouth’s landscape features glacial till and rocky soils, supporting both native and invasive brush species.
+Plymouth’s landscape features glacial till and rocky soils, supporting both native and invasive brush.
 Common invasive species include:

 - Common Buckthorn (Rhamnus cathartica) and *Glossy Buckthorn (Frangula alnus)